notarikon-nz/hackmud/t2/readme.md

 T2 NPC Breacher

 * Ensure that before each MIDSEC run, 0GC is in account for Glock mitigation.
 HIGHSEC does not require this measure.
+* You need to have a free upgrade slot for loading & unloading keys to handle l0ckbox
+* Ideally, the ability to search for & buy keys from the market should be a feature
+* You need a bank script on an alt for sending you GC for glock
+*